Hunt For New Coronavirus Treatments Includes Gene-Silencing And Monoclonal Antibodies

 There are two basic approaches to stopping viral infections.
 One is to block an enzyme the virus needs either to make copies of itself or infect cells.
 The other is to make a monoclonal antibody, based on a recovered patient's immune response.

-Researchers are already testing the first idea — with an experimental, broad-acting antiviral drug known as Remdesivir.
-It works by gumming up a virus's ability to replicate.
+Researchers are already testing the first idea — with an experimental, broad-acting antiviral drug known as Remdesivir, which works by gumming up a virus's ability to replicate.

 The drug is being tested in China on patients who have COVID-19.
-A study published just last week found that Remdesivir successfully reduced respiratory symptoms in rhesus monkeys exposed to another coronavirus that causes serious disease — MERS.
+A study published just last week found that Remdesivir successfully reduced respiratory symptoms in rhesus monkeys exposed to another coronavirus that causes serious disease — Middle East respiratory syndrome.

 In other work, the biopharmaceutical company Sirnaomics is hoping to use a gene-silencing technique known as RNA interference to turn off key genes in the new coronavirus.
-First, the company must identify viral genes to target.
+But first, the company must identify viral genes to target.

-"We are currently testing 150 of them using cell-based culture," says Patrick Lu, Sirnaomics President and CEO.
+"We are currently testing 150 of them using cell-based culture," says Patrick Lu, Sirnaomics president and CEO.
 "We are working with groups in the U.S. and China."

-Some drugs that are already through the FDA approval process may also have the desired blocking effect on one the new virus's critical enzymes, scientists say.
+Some drugs that are already through the FDA approval process may also have the desired blocking effect on one of the new virus's critical enzymes, scientists say.

 The second basic approach is to go after the virus with molecules derived from the immune system.
-The idea is to make what are called monoclonal antibodies – tailored proteins that are known to stop a particular virus.
+The idea is to make what are called monoclonal antibodies, which are tailored proteins that are known to stop a particular virus.

 That's the approach of a Canadian biotech firm called AbCellera.